-Application is now open for our Trainee Executive, Finance Trainee and Graduate Scheme.
+Our vacancies are now open for our Trainee Executive and Graduate Scheme roles.
 These roles are perfect for gaining a well-rounded experience, while growing your skillset.
 Our schemes offer training, valuable and transferable skills, and a variety of experiences across the organisation, giving you the flexibility to find your passion.

 The States of Guernsey are looking for enthusiastic individuals who aspire to have successful careers in the public sector, to submit their interest in our Trainee Executive scheme.
 Over a three-year period, Trainee Executives undertake a variety of work placements each lasting either six or twelve months, with the aim of gaining an understanding and knowledge of the organisation.Read Job Summary